MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/cannot-manage-objects.md

 ---
 title: Can't manage or remove objects that were synchronized through the Azure Active Directory Sync tool
-description: Resolves an issue in which you can't manage or remove objects that were created through directory synchronization from Azure AD. ms.date: 06/22/2020 ms.prod-support-area-path: ms.reviewer:
+description: Resolves an issue that you can't manage or remove objects created through directory synchronization from Azure AD. ms.date: 06/22/2020 ms.prod-support-area-path: ms.reviewer:
 ---
 # Can't manage or remove objects that were synchronized through the Azure Active Directory Sync tool

-This article describes an issue in which you can't manage or remove objects that were created through directory synchronization from Azure AD.
+This article describes an issue that you can't manage or remove objects that were created through directory synchronization from Azure AD.
 It provides two resolutions for this issue according to different reasons.

 _Original product version:_ &nbsp; Cloud Services (Web roles/Worker roles), Azure Active Directory, Microsoft Intune, Azure Backup, Office 365 Identity Management
 _Original KB number:_ &nbsp; 2619062